kdeldycke/awesome-engineering-team-management/readme.md

 On the day-to-day dynamics of the team, and its interaction with other teams.

-- [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start) - The author developed an algorithm to ramp-up quickly when joining an existing team where he had a massive knowledge deficit and no pre-existing relationships.
-- [Meeting everyone on a new team](https://www.annashipman.co.uk/jfdi/meeting-everyone.html) - Right after inheriting a position at the top of an organization of 50 engineers, the author bootstraped the relationship with that big team by meeting everyone in 30 minutes 1:1s.
-It was a huge time investment, and despite fears of being boring, it allows for recognizing patterns of what change was needed.
 - [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816) - My takeaway: “Celebrating Slow Progress; Hunt for Key Milestones”.
 - [Team Leader Venn Diagram](https://larahogan.me/blog/team-leader-venn-diagram/) - “A tool for gaining a shared understanding of responsibilities”.
 - [When your coworker does great work, tell their manager](https://jvns.ca/blog/2020/07/14/when-your-coworker-does-great-work-tell-their-manager/) - Highlighting unseen work in public allows managers to recognize efforts their reports are doing.
 Still, there is some cases in which it might put your collegue in a tight spot.
 So always ask if it’s ok first.